 Girl children in Iran are the most innocent victims of the mullahs’ medieval regime.
-Sexual assault on a 7-year-old Kurdish girl and her murder on the eve of the International Day of the Girl Child offers a grim example of the deplorable conditions of girl children in Iran.
+The unfortunate death at school of a 7-year-old Kurdish girl on the eve of the International Day of the Girl Child offers a grim example of the deplorable conditions of girl children in Iran.

 Following is a brief glimpse into the life of girl children in Iran by the NCRI Women’s Committee.

 Girl children in Iran held accountable before the law at age 9

 Since 2012, 11 October has been marked as the International Day of the Girl.
 The day aims to highlight and address the needs and challenges girls face, while promoting girls’ empowerment and the fulfillment of their human rights.

 Obviously, the mullahs ruling Iran have nothing to do with these international goals.
 In their view, homemaking and bearing and raising children are the main responsibility of any girl or woman.

 “Having contacts with their husbands’ families has priority over all sorts of chemistry, physics and math formulas for girls.”
 (Zahra Ayatollahi, head of Women’s Social and Cultural Council, the state-run daily newspaper of Qanoon, January 3, 2017)